 Chaves, where he was born, is in this province.
 It is just 10 kilometres south of the Spanish border.
 Trás-os-Montes is one of Portugal’s ideal places for tourism – known for its vast plateaus, river valleys, mountains, and castles.

 Although born in Chaves, in Trás-os-Montes, Pedro Goncalves grew up in Vidago village after his mum remarried his stepdad.
 For this reason, people call him a Vidago boy.

 Pedro Goncalves Education and Career Buildup:

 With little time for studies, he was always seen playing the game with style in the streets.
-Pedro also played football at the field of the elementary school.
+Pedro also played football at the field of his elementary school.

-During his childhood, playing excessive football would see him sometimes shot the ball against fire ambulances at the Vidago Fire Station.
+During his childhood, playing excessive football would see him sometimes shoot the ball against fire ambulances at the Vidago Fire Station.